 - Expenses associated with preparation for graduate/professional school admissions exams

 - Study abroad costs (with the exception of overseas seminars)

 - Expenses which are standard considerations for financial assistance through the Financial Aid Office

 To apply for aid from the Opportunity Fund, click the following hyperlink: Opportunity Fund Application.
-Due to the high volume of requests that we receive through the Opportunity Fund it can take up to two weeks to receive a response.
+Due to the high volume of requests that we receive through the Opportunity Fund it can take up to four weeks to receive a response.
 Please be sure to include all supporting materials with your application to prevent a delay in processing.